Linouth/iCatch-V50-Playground/reversing/README.md

 The files A\_contents.txt and B\_contents.txt list the contents of these partitions.

+### Modifying the partitions
+To change the contents of the FAT partitions, you first have to carve the firmware using `carve.py SPHOST.BRN`.
+Changing the FAT partitions is fairly easy.
+Just follow the following steps
+1. Carve the firmware using `carve.py SPHOST.BRN`
+2. Mount the FAT image with `mount -o loop,rw offset2.A <dir>`
+3. You can now access and modify the image.
+4. Unmount the image: `umount <dir>`
+5. build a new SPHOST.BRN file using `combine.sh`
+That should work.

+I have been able to change system icons, boot images and sounds.
+There are also plenty of configuration and callibration files which I am not sure of what they do.
+They might be very interesting to play with.
+Any help with working this out is highly appreciated.

 ## Todo
-- [ ] Update `carve.py` to also carve out the fat partitions, and the headers
+- [x] Update `carve.py` to also carve out the fat partitions, and the headers
 - [ ] Create better tool to combine all parts into a new SPHOST file
 - [ ] Create tool to compress files back into SFN and SST format
-- [ ] Modify firmware so that the callibration files are loaded from the SD card (C) instead of from image A
+- [ ] Modify firmware so that the callibration files are loaded from the SD card (C) instead of image A
+- [ ] Modify firmware to intercept received messages so I can analyse them